Songtech-0912/songtech-0912.github.io/content/latex-math-tutorial.md

 In this article, there will be one code block for the LaTeX code, as well as one equation block right after with the rendered results.

+> **UPDATE:** See my dedicated [8-page guide to LaTeX](https://codeberg.org/elaraproject/elara-labs/raw/branch/main/tutorial-for-latex.pdf) for a more in-depth guide.

 ## Basic equations

 Variables in LaTeX can be written much as you'd expect: